-(See Policy 5600, Student Discipline)
+See Policy 5600, Student Discipline

-LEVEL DISCIPLINE
+LEVEL IV DISCIPLINE

-A Level IV offense is a minor act of misconduct which interferes with orderly classroom or school functions, or with learning.
-These offenses may be handled first by the teacher or another professional staff member.
-You may also be referred to the principal/designee.
+A Level IV offense is a repeated minor act of misconduct which interferes with orderly classroom or school functions, or with learning.
+These offenses have been handled by the teacher or another professional staff member prior to the referral, as outlined in the school's Discipline Plan for minor infractions, and an opportunity for reteaching the expected behavior has been given.
+These incidents will be documented as minor offenses.

-The following actions may be taken in response to Level IV misconduct:
+The additional actions may be taken in response to Level IV misconduct:

-- · Verbal reprimand
+- Verbal reprimand

 - Time out

 - Withdrawal of privileges

 - Parent notification

 - Counseling

 - Teacher/Student Conference

 - Teacher/Student/Parent Conference

+- Restitution and Restorative Practices

+- Behavior Contract

+- Behavior Referral

+- School-Based Intervention Program

-LEVEL DISCIPLINE
+LEVEL III DISCIPLINE

-A Level III offense is a serious act of misconduct which requires administrative action.
-Such offenses include repeated minor misconduct and acts directed against persons or property.
-These offenses do not endanger the health or safety of you or others.
+A Level III offense is an act of misconduct which requires administrative action.
+Such offenses include acts directed against persons or property and repeated Level IV misconduct.
+These incidents do not endanger the health or safety of you or others, and will be documented as minor offenses.

-Your parent will be notified, and the following actions may also be taken in response to Level III misconduct:
+Your parent will be notified, and the additional actions may also be taken in response to Level III misconduct:

 - Administrator/Student/Parent Conference

 - Time out

 - Withdrawal of privileges

 - Counseling

 - Work detail

 - Restitution

 - Detention

 - Behavior contract

 - Saturday school

 - In-school suspension/detention for partial day

+- Restitution and Restorative Practices

+- Behavior Referral

+- School-Based Intervention Program

-LEVEL DISCIPLINE
+LEVEL II DISCIPLINE

-A Level II offense is a more serious act of misconduct, including repeated misbehavior of the same type, serious disruption of school and threat to health, safety, or property.
-These offenses are reported to the principal/designee and may result in your suspension from school, the school bus, or from extracurricular activities.
+A Level II offense is a more serious act of misconduct, including repeated Level III misbehavior of the same type, serious disruption of school or threat to health, safety, or property.
+These incidents are reported to the principal/designee and will be documented as major offenses.
+Some Level II acts may also require schools report to a law enforcement agency, and to the state SESIR reporting system.
+Incidents documented in the SESIR reporting system will be included on the student's permanent transcripts.

-Your parent will be notified and the following actions may also be taken in response to Level II misconduct:
+Your parent will be notified and the additional actions may also be taken in response to Level II misconduct:

 - Administrator/Student/Parent Conference

 - Behavior contract

 - Saturday school

 - After-school detention

 - In-school suspension/detention

 - Suspension from extracurricular activities

 - Bus suspension

-- Out-of-school suspension
+- Out-of-school suspension [no more than five (5) days unless accompanied with a recommendation for alternative placement]

 - Recommend alternative placement

+- Restitution and Restorative Discipline

+- Parent/Student Seminar ('In Lieu of' sessions) Grades 3-12

+- Alternative Learning Classroom Grades 5-10

-DISCIPLINE
+LEVEL I DISCIPLINE

 A Level I offense is the most serious breach of conduct; it must be reported immediately to the principal/designee.
-Such breach of conduct includes, but is not limited to: willful disobedience, open defiance of authority of school staff, violence against persons or property, and any other act which substantially disrupts the orderly conduct of the school.
+Such breach of conduct includes, but is not limited to: violence against persons or property, and any other act which substantially disrupts the orderly conduct of the school or poses a threat to the safety or security of students, staff, and/or community.
 If you commit a Level I offense, you will be suspended from the regular education program and the principal/designee may recommend alternative placement or expulsion.
-A Level I act may also require a report to a law enforcement agency, which may result in criminal penalties.
+A Level I act may also require a report to a law enforcement agency, which may result in criminal penalties, as well as documentation in the state SESIR reporting system.
+Incidents documented in the SESIR reporting system will be included on the student's permanent transcripts.

-Your parent will be notified and the following actions may be taken in response to Level I misconduct:
+Your parent will be notified and the additional actions may be taken in response to Level I misconduct: